 Community Learning Lab

-Project proposals can be submitted by clicking the “Apply Now” button below.
+Proposals and project ideas can be submitted by clicking the “Apply Now” button below.

 The University of Illinois School of Social Work’s Community Learning Lab’s mission is to promote, establish, and sustain community engagement.